 Ruth Miller (2010)

 Ruth was diagnosed with AS in the late 1980s, but, like many others, had undoubtedly had the disease for several years prior to this.
 Following her diagnosis Ruth joined NASS and attended the Bath branch - until the Salisbury branch was formed in 1997.
-Ruth is the branch contact and was for a number of years Treasurer.
-Ruth represented the NASS Director at the 2007 Primary Care Rheumatology Conference, participated in physiotherapy training weekends (giving a patient's perspective of AS) and has attended several AGMs.
+Ruth was formerly the branch contact and was for a number of years Treasurer.
 She has been an in patient at the Royal National Hospital for Rheumatic Diseases in Bath on a number of occasions which has had a huge impact on her understanding of AS, allowing Ruth to meet a wonderful variety of fellow patients and to appreciate the numerous ways that AS can affect people's lives.